arpit-mittal8/LGMVIP-Data-Science/README.md

 # LGMVIP-Data-Science
-Task-1 Image to sketch art
+Task-1 Image to Pencil Sketch with Python